What to Expect When You Are Buying

 Step 1: Talk to a lender and get the scoop.

 Yes, I know, you can’t help yourself and you’ve already started looking at listings online.
 That’s perfectly fine.
 But figure out what you can afford before you start walking through doors.
 Run the numbers with a lender that is honest with you; decide how much you are comfortable paying , and look at how that matches up with what purchase price you qualify for.
 Your credit scores and debt to income ratio play a huge role, as does the amount of money you have saved up for a down payment.
 I will let the lenders explain the details; that’s not my department.
-I highly recommend you talk to this guy: Scott Fournier.
-He will explain everything and help you plan for your purchase.
+I highly recommend you talk to our lender Jackie Fields-Gleadall.
+She will explain everything and help you plan for your purchase.

 Step 2: Get a good buyer’s agent.